luís manuel araújo

 curled, familiar—

-do not grip it so tightly it cuts
+do not grip it tight enough to cut—

 II